 Work on your case will start and you’ll officially have representation when you and your divorce attorney have both signed and dated the contract, and you’ve provided the retainer.
 Since we’ve discussed the retainer throughout this series (see links in the first paragraphs of this article for past posts), we won’t go into more detail here.

 4. Discussing Your Divorce & Providing Legal Guidance:

 Most divorce attorneys will collect information about you, your family and your spouse at the intake appointment.
 It’s not uncommon for the divorce attorney to ask you a wide-range of questions during the intake appointment.
 Although it can feel invasive, it gives the divorce attorney an overview and helps him/her spot possible issues that may arise in your case.
 We’ll talk more about this in our post next week.

 At this time, you can also bring up any other issues not yet discussed and seek legal advice on any pressing concerns or family matters.
 In addition, if you’ve been served with divorce papers or have any other previous court orders, your divorce attorney will review such documents with you at this time.
 If you’re unable to bring these documents to the intake appointment for whatever reason, it’s essential that you and your divorce attorney still discuss such matters and that a plan is set in motion to get these documents as soon as possible.

 5. Developing a Plan & Next Steps in Case:

-At the end of your intake appointment, based on your goals, situation, and preferences, you and your divorce attorney should develop a plan for moving forward with your divorce.
+At the end of the intake with a divorce attorney, the client and divorce attorney should develop a plan for moving forward the case, based on the client’s specific situation, goals and preferences.
 Before leaving the intake appointment, the divorce attorney should clearly explain what s/he will be doing and what s/he will be needing from you.

-Hopefully, you now have a better idea of what happens at an intake appointment with a divorce attorney.
+Hopefully, you now have a better idea of what happens at intake with a divorce attorney.
 Now, check out our 5 tips when meeting with a divorce attorney at intake.